Certified OSHA Laboratory Safety Specialist Course (COLSS)

 What You'll Learn

-- Understand OSHA Laboratory Standard (29 CFR 1910.1450) and Chemical Hygiene Plan (CHP) requirements.
+- Understand OSHA Laboratory Standard (29 CFR 1910.1450), Chemical Hygiene Plan (CHP) requirements, and laboratory regulatory compliance obligations.

 Who Should Attend